 Role of the Commission

-Although the PSC does not have regulatory authority over any upper tier offerings, other than what is provided in an operator's franchise agreement regarding the provision of public access channels, an open line of communication between the three cable providers and the PSC Staff insures that the Commission is kept aware of the latest in service offerings and technologies.
+Although the PSC does not have regulatory authority over any tier offerings, other than what is provided in an operator's franchise agreement regarding the provision of public access channels, an open line of communication between the three cable providers and the PSC Staff insures that the Commission is kept aware of the latest in service offerings and technologies.
 The close communication and the progressive regulatory stance of the Delaware Commission has been a positive factor in encouraging the best and most innovative offerings being provided in Delaware to our citizens.

 Satellite providers are not regulated at the state level.